OUR CAMPAIGN FOR OWNERS

 Our Campaign for Owners was created in response to the removal of VAT relief, without any consultation of owners and using reasoning that anyone familiar with listed buildings could see was wrong.
 We are dedicated to ensuring that this doesn’t happen again, and that in future listed building owners will be the core stakeholder in all debates that affect our buildings.

 There are over 1.5 million people in the UK who are directly affected by listed building regulation, a huge constituency that presently has little direct influence on the laws made to govern them and their buildings.
 The Listed Property Owners’ Club is the only organisation in the UK who are representing the needs of owners and bringing them together as a political force.

 THE APPG ON LISTED BUILDINGS

-After significant lobbying, the club successfully spurred the creation of the All-Party Parliamentary Goup on Listed Properties, and presently act as the secretariat of the group.
-This is a forum where the club can take our concerns directly to members of parliament and ask for action.
+After significant lobbying, the Club successfully spurred the creation of the All-Party Parliamentary Group on Listed Properties, and presently act as the secretariat of the group.
+This is a forum where the Club can take our concerns directly to members of parliament and ask for action.